santhoshkambhampati/Multi-Cloud-Terraform/QUICKSTART.md

 ---

-**🎉 Congratulations!** You now have a multi-cloud infrastructure running on AWS and GCP!
+**🎉 Congratulations!** You now have a multi-cloud infrastructure running on AWS, GCP, and Azure!